Cooley Law School is accredited by two entities: The American Bar Association (ABA), and the Higher Learning Commission (HLC).

-Cooley is accredited by the HLC, a member of the North Central Association of Schools and Colleges.
-Accreditation is given to the single institution and extended to Cooley's Ann Arbor, Auburn Hills, and Grand Rapids campuses in Michigan and to the Tampa Bay Campus in Riverview, FL.
+Cooley is accredited by the HLC, a member of the North Central Association of Colleges and Schools.
+Accreditation is given to the single institution and extended to Cooley's Ann Arbor, Auburn Hills, and Grand Rapids campuses in Michigan and to the Tampa Bay campus in Riverview, FL.

 This decision is the culmination of a series of favorable HLC actions over the past few years.
 Cooley Law School has been fully accredited by the Higher Learning Commission since 2001.
-In 2006, the Commissions Board of Trustees continued Cooley's accreditation for 10 full years--the maximum time allowed under HLC standards.
-The HLC staff extended accreditation to the full program at Oakland, and at Grand Rapids in 2006.
+In 2006, the Commission's Board of Trustees continued Cooley's accreditation for 10 full years--the maximum time allowed under HLC standards.
+The HLC staff extended accreditation to the full program at Oakland (now Auburn Hills), and at Grand Rapids in 2006.

 Cooley was one of the first independent law schools to voluntarily seek accreditation through the Higher Learning Commission.